trungminhnguyen/zuul/doc/source/zuul.rst

   unsuccessful change merges.
   Default: ``2``.

+**github-status-name**
+  Github distinguishes between statuses of various pipelines by their names.
+  This is useful if a status with custom name needs to be reported back to Github.
+  Default: name of the pipeline

 Some example pipeline configurations are included in the sample layout file.
 The first is called a *check* pipeline::